 Prepare a bowl of warm soapy water then soak your fingernails in them.
 The soapy water will help loosen the bond.
 When the fake nails are loose, it will be much easier to remove them using a wooden stick.

-This reaction is why press on nails aren’t waterproof.
+This reaction is why press on nails aren’t waterproof, and you need to be careful with fake nails and washing your hair.

 Don’t rush this process.
 If you think that the fake nail is still very attached to your nail, don’t try to pry it off.
 Instead, give it more time to soak in soapy water again.